Recent Advances in Multi-Agent Human Trajectory Prediction: A Comprehensive Review: Backbone architecture

 \section{Backbone architecture}

-The field of HTP has progressed significantly in tandem with advancements in deep learning.
-It has transitioned from the early use of encoder-decoder structures powered by recurrent networks~\citep{rnn, Hochreiter_1997, GRU} to the rise of generative AI~\citep{Goodfellow_2014}.
-The variety of deep learning modules used in HTP is showcased in Figure~\ref{fig:modules_rate}.
-In this section, we explain how various existing deep learning modules are used within the \textbf{backbone architecture} of the HTP models.
-By backbone architecture, we mean not the input part nor the output one, but the layers in between and in charge of treating all the information.
-The key modules of interest are sequence and generative modules.
-Figure~\ref{fig:plan} shows the structure of this section, where the problem is categorized into \emph{Sequence} and \emph{Generative} modeling.
-Each part details specific module descriptions and their applications.
+The HTP field has progressed significantly in tandem with advancements in deep learning.
+It has evolved from early recurrent encoder–decoder architectures~\citep{rnn, Hochreiter_1997, GRU}, through the emergence of generative models~\citep{Goodfellow_2014}, to today’s transformer-based systems and large language models~\citep{Transformer2017, gpt}.
+The variety of deep learning modules used in HTP and the timeline of their use are depicted in Figure~\ref{fig:histogram}, showing that HTP follows closely the deep learning advances.
+In this section, we describe how existing deep learning modules are integrated into the HTP models’ \emph{backbone architecture}, meaning the intermediate layers responsible for processing information, excluding the input and output parts.
+The key modules of interest are sequential and generative modules, presented in the following two subsections.